Kunald199/LM_TrainingPlan/README.md

 LM_TrainingPlan1 also contains a short demo of dependency injection concept.
 We use Customer and Technologies class to verify how dependency injection concept works.

+**FirstWebApp**

+This is a simple app to display jsp page on the browser